-AC 331 Governmental and Not-for-Profit Reporting (3 credits)
+AC 331 Governmental and Not-for-Profit Reporting (3 credits) Pre-Rea: GB 212 or AC 201

 Introduces financial and reporting issues related to state and local government and nonprofit organizations.
 Deals with the preparation, analysis and interpretation of financial statements.
 The course incorporates a project to enrich the student's classroom experience.
 Students research, analyze and interpret the financial performance of an actual governmental or nonprofit organization.
 Websites unique to governmental and nonprofit organizations are used in the course.